Litterfeldt/heroku-buildpack-deploy-script/README.md

 From here you will need to create a `config/heroku_deploy.sh` file which contains the shell scripts you want to run.

+Your app folder is passed in as an argument to the shellscript and can be accessed through `$1`

 ## License

 MIT